Pterinochilus murinus

 📌 Description

-Pterinochilus murinus is a fast, defensive Old World tarantula from East Africa, known for its heavy webbing and variable orange, brown, or gray coloration.
+Pterinochilus murinus is a fast, defensive Old World tarantula from eastern, central, and southern Africa, known for its heavy webbing and variable orange, brown, or gray coloration.
 It is one of the most recognizable African hobby species and is often called simply OBT.

 Adult size is usually about 4-6 cm body length and about 11-13 cm legspan, with females typically heavier than mature males.